Linqiaoqiao2/nlp-ss25-project-team-Superwoman/README.md

 2. **Generate answers** by combining a user query with relevant context chunks using a customizable prompt template
 3. **Handle errors** to manage issues during model loading

-## Dependencies

-1. **LlamaCpp**: The library used for loading and interacting with the LlamaCpp model.
-2. **os**: Standard library for file path operations.
-3. **sys**: The model used to manipulate the Python runtime environment, access command-line arguments, and handle standard input/output streams.
-4. **List**: In the generate_answer method, List[str] specifies that the context_chunks parameter should be a list of strings.
-5. **StreamingStdOutCallbackHandler**: It handles streaming output from the LlamaCpp model, allowing the generated text to be printed to standard output in real-time as it is produced.